AnuragVerma28nov/COLLEGE_EVENT_FEEDBACK_SYSYEM/README.md

 ## 🧑‍💻 Author<br>
   - Anurag Verma <br>
   - Year: 2025  <br>
-Thank you for vsiting this repository!<br>
+Thank you for visiting this repository!<br>

 ---